In the Press

 In the new paper, Governance of Agricultural Concessions in Liberia: Analysis and Discussion of Possible Reforms, the Clinic team documents a lack of consultation and compensation under Liberia’s complex concessions regime, concluding that this void violates international human rights law.
 The paper identifies a range of regulatory reforms to implement at each stage of the concession process, from the negotiation of concession contracts and community agreements to their enforcement and renegotiation.
 Alyssa Yamamoto ’18, another member of the clinic team, explained, “Some of our recommendations are complex and long-term.
 But there’s a clear place to start: passing legislation that formally recognizes community title to the lands traditionally occupied by indigenous communities.”
 Such a bill has been pending in the Liberian legislature for years.

-The paper arose from conversations with Liberia’s Governance Commission, which asked the Clinic to provide independent recommendations on how Liberia could strengthen its regulatory framework.
+The Clinic team prepared the paper to submit to Liberia’s Governance Commission, which, in discussions, encouraged the Clinic to provide independent recommendations on how Liberia could strengthen its regulatory framework.
 The Commission, founded in 2003 as part of the Accra Peace Accords, is an independent government entity that tackles structural reforms to sustain Liberia’s young democracy.
-The Clinic team of six Yale law students worked for more than a year to understand the complex dynamics underlying Liberia’s agricultural sector.
-To that end, the Clinic team traveled to Liberia twice, where they interviewed twelve government agencies, two legislators, two concessionaires, five non-governmental organizations, and three affected communities.

 “The team cared deeply that the work be rooted in the realities facing communities and civil servants in Liberia,” explained Hope Metcalf, Clinical Lecturer in Law.
 “That meant spending a lot of time listening to the concerns from the many people involved in all stages of concessions.
 Without the strong support of the Governance Commission, as well as local civil society organizations like the Sustainable Development Institute and Social Entrepreneurs for Sustainable Development, the work simply would not have been possible.”
 Metcalf concluded, “We hope that this project is just the beginning of the Clinic’s engagement with Liberia.”